bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 ---
 title: Simplifying Developer Setups with Docker
 instalment: 17
-creators: [helma]
+creators: [helma, bart]
-date: 2025-12-29
+date: 2026-01-28
 ---

+> Note: this tidbut is guest-written by Helma van der Linden, and the matching podcast episodes are guest-hosted by Bart, temporarily taking Allison's role as the 'student'.
+{:.aside}

-While listening to the episodes PBS 177 through 181 I realised I use a different approach to isolate programming environments, one that I increasingly embrace.
+While listening to the episodes [PBS 177](./pbs177) through [181](./pbs188) I realised I use a different approach to isolate programming environments, one that I increasingly embrace.

+## Matching Podcast Episode

+The audio for this bumper-sized tidbit is spread across two podcast episodes

+INSERT FIRST AUDIO HERE

+The second podcast episode will be released shortly, so stay subscribed 😉

 ## Problem to Be Solved: Dependency Chaos